moviik/printer/setup/raspbian/README.md

     1. sudo reboot
 1. cd ~
 1. Somehow, clone mik-printer repo (I did it with an imported ssh key to github)
-    1. Choose your printer
+    1. Choose your printer and run the script inside the printers folder
-        1. cd mik-printer/setup/printers and ./modus3_printer.sh
-        1. cd mik-printer/setup/printers and ./tm_t20III_printer.sh
-        1. cd mik-printer/setup/printers and ./np_3411.sh
     1. cd ~/mik-printer/setup/raspbian
     1. sudo ./crontab.sh
     1. ./electron.sh